mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

 ### Discussion

-Schemas tell the BRAIN system how to translate big matrices to usable values.
+Schemas tell the BRAIN system how to translate large matrices (tensors) to usable values.

-Note the inkling compiler does not do this translation, it is the streaming demon which does this.
+Note the inkling compiler does not do this translation, that is a runtime transformation.
 However the inkling compiler performs static checks to verify that the schemas are valid in the context in which they are used.

 ```inkling--code